+Our Listing Services segment includes our U.S. and European Listing Services businesses.
 We operate a variety of listing platforms around the world to provide multiple global capital raising solutions for private and public companies.
-Our main listing markets are The NASDAQ Stock Market and the exchanges that comprise NASDAQ OMX Nordic and NASDAQ OMX Baltic.
+Our main listing markets are The NASDAQ Stock Market and the Nasdaq Nordic and Nasdaq Baltic exchanges.
 In March 2014, we launched NPM, a marketplace for private growth companies.